-The research courses (DAE 2003 and 2012) are taken during the second year of the curriculum.
-During both courses, students will meet weekly with the Academic Advisors to design a course of study.
+The research courses (DAE/DME 2003 and 2012) are taken during the second year of the curriculum.
+During both courses, students will meet weekly with the Academic Advisors to design a plan of progress.
 Additional course/learning objectives may be designated by the course director in the course syllabus.
 The main outcome of DAE 2003 will be a literature review on topics/areas of study designed by the students and the Academic Advisors.
 Requirements for the literature review are detailed in the course syllabus.
 The main outcome of DAE 2012 will be a prospectus of their Dissertation project.
 Requirements for the prospectus are detailed in the course syllabus.
 The Research Proposal (DAE 3001) course requires the students to:

 - 1. Assemble a Dissertation Committee of 3 or 5 members (described below). - 2.
 Present their Dissertation Proposal to the Committee.
 It is the student's responsibility to organize meetings with their Dissertation Committee. - 3.
 Incorporate feedback from the Dissertation Committee and if deemed necessary by the Committee, submit a revised proposal. - 4.
 When the Committee approves the student's proposal, the proposal will become their final Dissertation Aims.
 Additional Aims or avenues for data collection cannot be added after Dissertation Aims are approved. - 5.
 Approval of the Dissertation Aims will be confirmed by the Committee signing the Proposal Approval form.
-No changes to the aims will be entertained by the Committee Chair after the Proposal Approval form has been signed.
+No changes to the aims will be entertained by the Committee Chair after the Proposal Approval form has been signed. - 6.
+Students will not be permitted to enroll in Thesis DAE 3012/DME 1021 until the signed Proposal Approval form has been received by the Dean of the Graduate School of Biomedical Sciences. - 7.
+Regarding items 4 and 5 above, re-evaluation, revisions and re-approval of the aims maybe required if the project(s) fail, have inadequate or poor outcomes during execution of the aims in the thesis course (see Thesis courses below)

-Students who fail to meet the deadlines for Research courses or their proposal (end of semester) will be determined to not have met satisfactory progress (see below).
+Students who fail to meet the deadlines provided in the syllabi for Research courses (DAE/DME 2002 and/or 2012) or their proposal (end of semester) will be determined to not have met satisfactory progress (see below).